 In Arizona, students are required to take 3 credits of high school science to meet graduation requirements, but there is no mandatory course sequence across the state.
-Because of this, the high school standards are written at two levels: core essential and plus.
+Because of this, the high school standards are written at two levels: essential and plus.

-- All high school core-essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
-The full set of high school (HS) core-essential standards should be taught over that 3-year period in preparation for a high school science assessment administered during the junior year that includes content from all 10 core ideas in Knowing Science (physical, Earth/space, life sciences) and all four core ideas of Using Science.
-Core-Essential High School Science Standards are designed to provide opportunities for students to develop understanding of all 14 core ideas (see page 4) across three credits of high school science. - The High School Plus (HS+) standards are designed to enhance the rigor of general science courses by extending the core essential standards within chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) to prepare students for entry level college courses.
+- All high school essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
+The full set of high school (HS) essential standards should be taught over that 3-year period.
+Essential High School Science Standards are designed to provide opportunities for students to develop understanding of all 14 core ideas (see page 4) across three credits of high school science. - The High School Plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) to prepare students for entry level college courses.

-Throughout grades K through 8, students are engaged in multiple science and engineering practices, formerly the scientific method, as they gather information to answer their questions or solve design problems, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (knowing science).
+Throughout grades K through 8, students are engaged in multiple science and engineering practices, as they gather information to answer their questions or solve design problems, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (knowing science).
 The High School standards continue this pattern, and educators should seek ways to integrate the science and engineering practices as students apply their knowledge of core ideas to understand how scientists continue to build understanding of phenomena and see how people are impacted by natural phenomena or to construct solutions (using science).
 The crosscutting concepts support their understanding of patterns, cause and effect relationships, and systems thinking as students make sense of phenomena in the natural and designed worlds.
 In all disciplines, educators should incorporate scientific measurement skills appropriate to that discipline such as the international system of units, scientific notation, conversion factors, and significant figures.